-- Instead of using a high pillow, try propping up your whole bed.
-A couple of cinder blocks under the posts at the head of your bed should do it.
+- Instead of using a high pillow, try propping up your whole bed with a couple of cinder blocks under the posts at the head of your bed.

 - Avoiding tight fitting pants and bending over for extended periods after eating can reduce the pressure on your stomach.

 - If you're overweight, losing five to ten percent of your body weight could tremendously decrease the symptoms of GERD.

 - If you're a smoker, quitting smoking can help.

 - Certain foods, including fatty foods, spicy foods, chocolate, caffeine, onions, tomato sauce, carbonated beverages, alcohol, and peppermint or wintergreen flavorings, can exacerbate reflux.
 Identifying which foods bother you and avoiding them may keep the acid at bay.

 - You may try eating smaller meals more frequently, such as eating six smaller meals as opposed to three larger meals in a day.